-Have you ever heard of gabion baskets?
+Have you ever heard of gabion baskets or a gabion wall?
 Maybe not heard of them, but seen them.
-We frequently see them used in commercial and industrial landscaping to build retaining walls and create a very interesting and artistic look in a very sturdy and practical application.
+We frequently see garden gabion structures used in commercial and industrial landscaping to build retaining walls and create a very interesting and artistic look in a very sturdy and practical application.

 The term “gabion” comes from the Italian word “gabbione”, which means “big cage”.
 This “cage” or gabion basket uses metal mesh to create a big basket.
 A gabion wire faced wall, fence or basket holds some interesting and useful landscaping material such as:

 Intention usually determines the choice of landscaping materials put inside gabion cages.
-If building a sturdy and practical retention wall, you will no doubt use rocks, pebbles or broken bricks or concrete.
+If building a sturdy and practical retention wall, you will no doubt use rocks, pebbles or broken bricks or old concrete from other projects.

 In residential use, architects have become extremely artistic and using gabion fences for the purpose of adding a bit of flair and creativity.
 You can easily follow their example by creating gabion fencing and gabion works of art for your yard and garden.